lf-edge/ekuiper/docs/en_US/operation/install/cent-os.md

 kuiper version 0.0.1
 ```

-If it can print the version, then Kuiper is installed successfully.
+If it can print the version, then eKuiper is installed successfully.